A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: FUTURE OPPORTUNITIES AND CHALLENGES

+Where $p(X)$ denotes the probability distribution of input features, and $p(y\mid X)$ is the conditional probability of the target given the features (the model's ``logic").

-Concept drift in WF attacks refers to the phenomenon where changes in webpage content over time alter the associated traffic patterns, thereby reducing the accuracy of classification models.
+Data drift in WF attacks refers to the phenomenon where changes in webpage content over time alter the associated traffic patterns, thereby reducing the accuracy of classification models.
 Modern websites often update their content frequently, whether through dynamic elements, advertisements, multimedia, or layout modifications, all of which can significantly shift traffic characteristics.
-Training a traffic classifier is typically resource-intensive, requiring large volumes of labeled data and extensive computation.
+Despite these changes, the semantic label of the traffic, namely, the visited website, remains unchanged.

+We observe that many existing WF datasets use the domain name as the classification label.
+Even when subdomains or sub-URLs are added, removed, or modified, they are typically mapped to the same domain-level label.
+In such cases, although the input traffic distribution shifts, the label definition does not change.
+Therefore, this phenomenon should be properly characterized as data drift rather than concept drift.
+Misclassifying this scenario as concept drift can lead to inappropriate modeling assumptions and evaluation strategies.
+Accurately distinguishing data drift from concept drift is thus essential for designing robust WF defenses and attacks, as well as for ensuring fair and meaningful experimental evaluations.

+\textbf{Concept drift.} In contrast to data drift, concept drift specifically refers to a shift in the underlying relationship between input features and the target variable.
+In these scenarios, the statistical properties of the target variable itself change, meaning that even if the input data remains consistent, the model's predictions become increasingly inaccurate because the ``ground truth" logic it once learned is no longer valid~\cite{gama2014survey}.